opengeospatial/Geotech/terminology/WorkingDraft/Model incl types.md

 Suggest:

-**(Observational) (Engineering) Geological model** for interpreted models.
+**Observational (Engineering Geological) model** for interpreted models.
-Any parameters included 'should' be informative, e.g. summary of observed data, rather than for design Ground model is alternative term (but best avoid as its ambigious).
+Any parameters included 'should' be informative, e.g. summary of observed data, rather than for design Ground model is alternative term (but maybe best avoid as its ambigious).
-Also avoid using 'geotechnical model model' for this.
+Also avoid using 'geotechnical model' for this - see below.
 Note also that it may not be Geological (e.g. hydrogeological)

 **Analytical model** for any type of model ready to be used in design or analysis.
-@Design' model acceptable altnrative.
-Geotechncail design model also ok, and ties in with EC7.
+'Design' model acceptable alternative.
+Prefix with Geotechnical is ok (or other domain).
+This would tie in with EC7 definition.

+**Domain prefix** options include: Geological (or Engineering Geological), Hydrogeological, Geotechnical, Geoenvironmental (or Contamination?)

-We still don't have an overall  ?? model term (ground domain model - yuk!)
+But We still don't have an overall ??? model term (ground domain model - yuk!)

+Options:

+Geotechnical model : NO. Implies 'design'.
+Also too narrow (geology and hydrogeology are not subsets of geotechnical)

+Geomodel: Not keen as 'Geo' can be geographic i.e. on surface as well as below surface.
+However, from some Google I see that the term geomodeling is sometimes used.
+However, it is also used by some companies and products.

+Ground domain model: perhaps technically correct but too cumbersome.